fusion-energy/neutronics-workshop/README.md

 <p align="center"><img src="tasks/task_1/images/2_example_element_plot_205.png" height="500"></p>

 A nice feature of OpenMC is that it can plot cross sections for complete materials made from combinations of isotopes and elements.
 The ```3_example_material_plot.py``` script shows how to plot tritium production in Li4SiO4 which is a candidate ceramic breeder blanket material.

-ISOTOPES AND ELEMENTS ARE USED TO CONSTRUCT MATERIALS.
-THEY ARE COMBINED IN PERCENTAGES, HOWEVER, WE USE TWO TYPES OF PERCENTAGES WHEN CONSTRUCTING MATERIALS:
+Materials are created in OpenMC by combining isotopes and elements either by 'atom percent' or 'weight percent'.
-- 'ao' - ATOM PERCENT - PERCENTAGE OF TOTAL NUMBER OF ATOMS IN MATERIAL OF A PARTICULAR TYPE.
+- Atom percent (percent_type='ao') - Proportion of total number of atoms in material of a particular type.
-- 'wo' - WEIGHT PERCENT - PERCENTAGE OF A SPECIFIC ISOTOPE/ELEMENT BY WEIGHT IN MATERIAL.
+- Weight percent (percent_type='wo') - Proportion of material of a particular isotope or element by weight.

 - Try running the script and producing the material cross section plot ```python 3_example_material_plot.py```